Al McGuire: Coaching career

+McGuire led Marquette to its only NCAA basketball championship in 1977, his final season as a head coach.
+On December 17, 1976, McGuire stunned fans by announcing that he would retire as coach after the end of the current season, to become vice chairman of Medalist Industries, effective May 1, 1977; he had served on the board of directors of the sporting goods firm for six years.
+North Carolina coach and friend Dean Smith had stated that McGuire never intended to be a "lifer" as a coach.
+McGuire was an executive with the company for less than a year, resigning on March 20, 1978.
+For the entire tournament, Maguire would wear a black sport coat and gray pants that he believed was lucky.
+Marquette's team, led by Alfred "Butch" Lee, Maurice "Bo" Ellis and Jerome Whitehead would have a run that Maguire later referred to as "the magical weekend", which saw Whitehead receive a full-court pass and subsequently made a last-second shot to propel Marquette past UNC Charlotte in the national semifinals.
+Two days later, they defeated Dean Smith's North Carolina Tar Heels for the title.
+Ranked sixteenth, Marquette had seven losses going into the NCAA tournament, the most losses up to that time for a team that would win the NCAA Championship.
+The thrilling weekend in Atlanta's Omni Coliseum provided a happy sendoff.
+Maguire was succeeded by his assistant Hank Raymonds, who in turn was succeeded by Majerus in 1983; Marquette would not reach another Final Four until 2003.

 While at Marquette, McGuire founded "Al's Run," a charity event for the Children's Hospital of Wisconsin.
 The race celebrated its 40th anniversary in 2017.

-Business career

-On December 17, 1976, McGuire stunned fans by announcing that he would retire as coach after the end of the current season, to become vice chairman of Medalist Industries, effective May 1, 1977; he had served on its board of directors of the sporting goods firm for six years.
-McGuire was an executive with the company less than a year, resigning on March 20, 1978.

 Broadcasting career

-After coaching, McGuire became a popular commentator for NBC Sports and CBS Sports.
+After coaching and a brief stint in business, McGuire became a popular commentator for NBC Sports and CBS Sports.
 McGuire's on-air banter with colleague Billy Packer helped increase the popularity of college basketball across the United States.
-McGuire was courtside for the landmark 1979 championship game between Indiana State and Michigan State that pitted Larry Bird and Magic Johnson, which is remembered as a game that vastly enhanced the appeal of college basketball.
+McGuire was courtside for the landmark 1979 championship game between Indiana State and Michigan State that pitted Larry Bird against Magic Johnson, which is remembered as a game that vastly enhanced the appeal of college basketball.
 Reflecting on the event ten years later, McGuire said that the 1979 title game in Salt Lake City "put college basketball on its afterburner."
 That national championship game remains the highest-rated NCAA Final broadcast.

-Pine Bluff Incident

-On February 12 1984, McGuire was broadcasting the Arkansas Razorbacks upset victory over the undefeated and #1 ranked North Carolina Tar Heels led by Michael Jordan.
-As time expired, the Tar Heels missed the game winning shot, losing their first game of the season.
-However, McGuire inexplicably shouted “It’s Good!” while the shot was in the air.
-After the shot was missed, McGuire was embarrassed and silent, even though the huge upset moment warranted excitement and words from the broadcast team.
-Arkansas fans to this day showcase this blatant display of biased broadcasting as evidence that the world is against them.
+He announced his retirement from broadcasting after calling a matchup between Wisconsin and Indiana on March 5, 2000.